prg-titech/acmart-prg-template/README.md

 ## Instructions

+### Fork the Repository
 Before you start, fork this repository to your own GitHub account.

-1. **Fork the Repository:**

 Click on the "Fork" button at the top right corner of this repository's GitHub page to create your own copy.

-2. **Clone the Repository:**
+### Clone the Repository
 ```bash
 git clone <your-forked-repository-url>
 cd <repository-directory>
 ```

 ## How to make your paper
-1. Compile the LaTeX Document:
+### Compile the LaTeX Document

 Simply run the make command in the terminal: